Aryashii/ObjectTrackingSurveillance/README.md

 You will be prompted to enter the path to a video file.
 Leave it empty to use the default webcam.

+## Testing

+This project includes basic unit tests for the Tracker module using the [doctest](https://github.com/doctest/doctest) framework.

+To build and run the tests:

+cmake -S . -B build -DCMAKE_BUILD_TYPE=Release
+cmake --build build
+./build/Release/test_tracker.exe

 ## Important Notes

 I have hardcoded YOLO config, weights, and class names files along with the output video path are currently in main.cpp to keep it simple while experimenting locally.
 If running on a differnt system, you must:
 Ensure the weights/ and recordings/ folders exist.
 Update the paths inside main.cpp
+The test_tracker.exe may be located inside a subdirectory within the build/ folder, depending on your CMake configuration.